ValeraDanger/object-detect-FOMO-stream-Esp32/README.md

 7. <strong> Enable CORS extension in your default browser. </strong> <br /><br />
 ![alt text](/Images_for_readme/CORS.PNG)
 <br /><br /><br /><br />
-8. <strong> Open index.html, it should open the default browser and ask for IP Address, paste the Ip address obtain from Arduino IDE in process 7. </strong> <br /><br />
+8. <strong> Go to directory and open index.html, it should open the default browser and ask for IP Addres.
+Paste the Ip address obtain from Arduino IDE in process 7. </strong> <br /><br />
 ![alt text](/Images_for_readme/ip_prompt.PNG)
 <br /><br /><br /><br />
 9. <strong> Done!! the inference results from Esp32 should be shown in the webserver. </strong>